 - tourism and hospitality

 - health and wellness sectors

 - community support workers

 Meet the faculty

-Master of Education Indigenous Language Revitalization (UVic, 2017)
+Masters of Education Indigenous Language Revitalization (University of Victoria, 2017)

-Subjects: Early Childhood Education, English, Human Service Worker, Kwak'wala Language
+Subjects: Early Childhood Education, English, Human Service Worker, Indigenous Language Fluency, Kwak'wala Language